The theoretical diesel cycle is the theoretical cycle of a diesel engine, also known as a compression ignition engine.

-The theoretical cycle of a thermal engine is a theoretical approximation of its operation to calculate its performance.
+The theoretical cycle of a heat engine is a theoretical approximation of its operation to calculate its performance.

-The study of a real cycle taking into account all the numerous variables, represents a very complex problem.
-For this reason, it is usually simplified by resorting to theoretical approximations, based on different simplified assumptions.
+The study of a real cycle, taking into account all the numerous variables, represents a very complex problem.
+For this reason, it is commonly simplified by resorting to theoretical approaches, based on different simplified assumptions.

 The fundamental difference between the Otto cycle and the diesel cycle is in the heat introduction phase.
-In the Otto cycle, the heat is introduced at constant volume, while in the diesel cycle it is carried out at constant pressure.
-Another difference between both cycles lies in the values of the compression ratio, which varies from 12 to 22 for the diesel engine, while it oscillates only between 6 and 10 for the Otto engine or gasoline engines.
+In the Otto cycle, heat is introduced at constant volume, while in the diesel cycle it is carried out at constant pressure.
+Another difference between the two cycles lies in the values of the compression ratio, which varies from 12 to 22 for the diesel engine, while it ranges only between 6 and 10 for the Otto engine or gasoline engines.

-As seen in the figure, the ideal diesel cycle consists of four thermal lines that represent:
+As seen in the figure, the ideal diesel cycle is made up of four thermal lines that represent:

 - Introduction of heat at constant pressure (2-3);

 - Constant volume heat expulsion (4-1).

 What Is the Theoretical Cycle Performance of a Diesel Engine?

 During the 2-3 transformation of the introduction of heat Q1 at constant pressure, the piston goes into operation, and therefore, the fluid produces the work:

 and the enthalpy h of the fluid is given by the expression